EconomicScienceInstitute/education-dp/README.md

 - `docs/project_documentation.md`: Detailed documentation of the project, including the models' assumptions, limitations, and usage instructions.
 - `requirements.txt`: Lists all Python libraries required by the project.
 - `README.md`: Provides an overview of the project, installation instructions, and basic usage examples.

+## Project Design

+### Target Input/Output

+The EduDynamic project is designed to take user inputs regarding their personal preferences, financial constraints, career goals, and educational aspirations to provide a tailored, dynamic plan for education and career progression.
+Here's an overview of the target input and output for the project:

+#### Input

+Users will provide the following information through an interactive interface:

+- **Basic Information**: Current age, current stage (e.g., High School, Undergraduate), and years in the current stage.
+- **Education Preferences**: Plans for pursuing undergraduate and/or graduate degrees, fields of study, and anticipated duration for each degree.
+- **Career Preferences**: Preferred industries, job roles, and minimum salary expectations.
+- **Lifestyle and Financial Stability Preferences**: Desired retirement age, lifestyle expectations, and vacation frequency.

+#### Output

+Based on the inputs, the project will output:

+- **Optimal Education Path**: Recommendations for education paths, including the type of degree, field of study, and institutions, tailored to the user's preferences and constraints.
+- **Career Planning**: Career options that align with the user's education, preferred industry, and salary expectations.
+- **Comprehensive Life Plan**: A detailed plan that integrates education, career, and retirement planning, offering a roadmap from the current stage to retirement.

+### Implementation Details

+The project utilizes dynamic programming algorithms implemented in Python to optimize the decision-making process.
+Key components include:

+- **Data Models**: CSV files containing data on education paths (`education_data.csv`) and career options (`career_data.csv`) are used as inputs for the optimization algorithms.
+- **Optimization Algorithms**: Implemented in `src/optimization.py`, these algorithms consider various paths and choices to recommend the most beneficial plan based on the user's inputs.
+- **User Interface**: Built with Streamlit (`src/main.py`), the interface collects user inputs and displays the recommended plans.

+### Example Usage

+After running the application, users will be prompted to enter their information and preferences.
+The application will then process this data and display an optimal life plan, including education and career recommendations, tailored to the user's specific goals and constraints.